GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: Study Design

-For the search of papers in the different databases, we adopted common practices for and recommendations from the SLR literature~\cite{Dyba2007,Guidelines2015,Petersen2015}.
-Specifically, we retrieved primary studies from the following databases: ACM Digital Library\footnote{\url{https://dl.acm.org/}}, IEEE Xplore\footnote{\url{https://ieeexplore.ieee.org/}}, ScienceDirect\footnote{\url{https://www.sciencedirect.com/}}, Scopus\footnote{\url{https://www.scopus.com/}}, and SpringerLink\footnote{\url{https://link.springer.com/}}.
-These sources are typically selected in SLRs and systematic mapping studies~\cite{zhao2021,montgomery2022}.
-Additionally, we searched for papers in the following search engines or indexing systems: DBLP\footnote{\url{https://dblp.org/}}, Google Scholar\footnote{\url{https://scholar.google.com/}}, and Web of Science\footnote{\url{https://www.webofscience.com/wos/}}. \rev{The rationale behind including these additional sources is mainly to broaden the search results and ensure a complete coverage of the SE literature}.
+\rev{The rationale behind including these additional sources is mainly to broaden the search results and ensure a complete coverage of the SE literature}.
 Such indexing systems typically contain preprints or in-press papers that are not yet included in the regular databases mentioned above, and would be otherwise missed.
 We scoped our search against these indexing systems by restricting it to the period 2022--2023, \rev{as we assume the papers published before 2022 are already covered by the comprehensive set of results retrieved from the main databases.
 We acknowledge that restricting the scope to this two-year period may introduce a threat to validity, as it can lead to missing potentially relevant studies that not indexed in the primary databases.
 We elaborate on this validity consideration in Section~\ref{sec:threats}.}

+\revv{It is worth noting that the search and data-collection process was conducted in 2023, with the subsequent data analysis completed in early 2024.
+Accordingly, we restricted the search period to publications available up to 2023, ensuring that the review covered the most recent literature accessible at the time of data collection while maintaining a reproducible search scope. }